trevorbox/service-mesh-patterns/README.md

 Refresh the product info page multiple times.
 If all was successful, you should see Reviewer 1 with a one star rating under Book Reviews.

+> Note: the External Load Balancer host's IP can change to the mongo-ingressgateway kubernetes service on AWS.
+If that happens you will need to rerun install-mongo-egressgateway-configuration.sh to update the IP address of the direct-mongo-through-egress-gateway VirtualService and mongodb ServiceEntry.

 The istio-proxy access logs within the istio-egrassgateway pod should show outbound traffic from it.
 This logging was enabled by the servicemeshcontrolplane's `global.proxy.accessLogFile` configuration.

 ```sh